When is Teej 2026 in Nepal? Teej 2083 Dates

 To Seek Blessings for the Family

 Hindu women pray to Shiva and Parvati for joy, long life, and prosperity for their families.
 Their heartfelt fasting and dedication are believed to play a key role in ensuring their spouse's and children's health and wellbeing, ultimately fostering a sense of harmony within the household.
-This custom reflects a firm cultural conviction that spiritual devotion can safeguard and promote the wellbeing of families.
+This custom reflects a firm cultural conviction that spiritual devotion can safeguard and promote family wellbeing.

 To Purify the Body and Soul